Brawlify/CDN/star-powers/README.md

 ## borders

-These icons contain the Star Powers internal icon with the border and aren't in a standardized size
+These icons contain the Star Powers icons with the border and aren't in a standardized size